 - High School Curriculum Requirements: All schools require graduation from an accredited high school and completion of the Kentucky Pre-College Curriculum requirements.
-In addition, Speed School requires successful completion of the following courses in high school:

-- o English: 4 years

-- o Algebra: 2 years

-- o Geometry: 1 year

-- o Calculus or pre-calculus: 1 year

-- o Chemistry: 1 year

-- o Physics: 1 year

-- Grade Point Average Requirements: A cumulative high school grade point average of at least 3.00 on a 4.00 scale ("B" average).

-- ACT/SAT Test Score Requirements: ACT composite, mathematics, and science scores of at

-least 24; or SAT composite score (critical reading and mathematics) of 1090 and mathematics score of 560.
+In addition, Speed School requires successful completion of the following courses in high school: - o Calculus or pre-calculus - o Chemistry - Physics - Grade Point Average Requirements: A cumulative high school grade point average of at least 3.00 on a 4.00 scale ("B" average). - ACT/SAT Test Score Requirements: ACT composite, mathematics, and science scores of at least 24; or SAT composite score (critical reading and mathematics) of 1090 and mathematics score of 560.